dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 - **iss**: the **iss* value from the command request
 - **commands_supported**: a JSON array of commands the RP supports.
-- **commands_uri**: the RP URL that will receive OpenID Account Commands from the OP.
+- **commands_uri**: the RP URL that will receive OpenID Provider Commands from the OP.

-If the command request included the **tenant** claim, then the **tenant** JSON object with the **id** claim MUST be included in the describe response.
+If the command request included the **org** claim, then the **org** JSON object with the **id** claim MUST be included in the describe response.

 The response MAY also include any OAuth Dynamic Client Registration Metadata *TBD [IANA reference]https://www.iana.org/assignments/oauth-parameters/oauth-parameters.xhtml#client-metadata)*

-The RP MAY provide a different response for different OPs, and for different tenants in a multi-tenant OP.
+The RP MAY provide a different response for different OPs, and for different organizations in a multi-tenant OP that operates for multiple organizations.

 Following is a non-normative example of a describe response: